PicksPeng/SimuQ/index.md

 # Citations

-If you are using SimuQ in your work, please cite:
+If you are using SimuQ in your work, please cite [our arXiv paper](https://arxiv.org/abs/2303.02775) :
 ```
 @article{peng2023simuq,
   title         = {SimuQ: A Domain-Specific Language for Quantum Simulation with Analog Compilation}